noffy-tech/higher-ordrer-component/README.md

 - create a common folder, inside the common folder create the HOC folder (higher order component).
 - create the inside the HOC HOC.jsx

-## Here I'm using some css for better look.

 ```
 import React from "react";